titaniummachine1/AIGamePyLibrary/README.md

 ---

 <details>
-<summary><strong>AIALander - Survival</strong></summary>
+<summary><strong>Survival</strong></summary>

 **Description:** Nodes for the Survival game.
 The SurvivalController is the required destination to control a single 3d character.
 ConstructSurvivalProperties sets that character's aesthetic.

-**Overview:** Aialanders are trapped on a deserted island with a few apple trees and other inhabitants.
+**Overview:** Aialanders are trapped on a deserted island with apple trees and other inhabitants.
 Each Aialander has a storage container they can put food.

 **Objective:** To survive on the island given the available food.
 Other inhabitants may be friendly or may not be, it's your choice how you respond to them.
 Ending with the highest rank will give you the most clout but it's your decision if that's important to you or not.